Snow Lake lithium mine

-Snow Lake lithium mine is a lithium mine located on a 55,000-acre site 400 miles north of Winnipeg, Canada.
-Notably, the mine will be operated using 100% electric power, via hydropower and electric equipment.
-The mine expects to process the lithium ore into 6% spodumene.
+Snow Lake lithium mine is a proposed lithium mine expected to be located on a 55,000-acre site 400 miles north of Winnipeg, Canada.
+The mine is proposed to be operated using 100% electric power, via hydropower and electric equipment.
+The mine intends to process the lithium ore into 6% spodumene.
 It signed a memorandum of understanding to supply Korean battery maker LG, at a nearby hydroxide processing plant.

-The company expects to supply around 160,000 tonnes of spodumene/year.
+The company hopes to supply around 160,000 tons of spodumene per year.
 The mine is planned to open in 2025 or 2026.

-It is a hard rock mine rather than processing lithium brine.
+It will be a hard rock mine rather than processing lithium brine.

 Electric mining equipment is to be supplied by Swedish company Epiroc.

-The mine's 160,000 ton output is sufficient to make batteries for around 500,000 electric cars annually.
+The mine's 160,000-ton output is hoped to be sufficient to make batteries for around 500,000 electric cars annually.

-The site is near the Arctic Gateway railway which offers efficient transport to US manufacturing centers.
+The site is near the Arctic Gateway railway which offers transport to US manufacturing centers.

 Company

-Snow Lake Resources Ltd. ($LTIM) is a public company formed in 2018.
+Snow Lake Resources Ltd. ($LITM) is a public company formed in 2018.
 The land was acquired in 2016 by Australian exploration company Nova Minerals Ltd., Snow Lake Lithium's majority shareholder.